GHolfelder/MonoGameLibrary/MonoGameLibrary/Graphics/Collision/README.md

 - **Type-safe collision** - compile-time checking for shape combinations
 - **MonoGame integration** - uses standard MonoGame primitives and patterns

-The collision system provides production-ready collision detection with debug visualization while maintaining the clean architecture and performance characteristics of MonoGameLibrary.
+The collision system provides production-ready collision detection with visualization capabilities while maintaining the clean architecture and performance characteristics of MonoGameLibrary.